muellergrp/muellergrp.github.io/_people/Nicola.md

 <h3>Bio</h3>

+I am an Assistant Professor and a group leader in the Division of HIV, Infectious Disease, and Global Medicine at UCSF and the Experimental and Population-based Pathogen Investigation Center (EPPIcenter).
+My research develops and applies tools to study the evolutionary and transmission dynamics of infectious diseases from genomic sequence data, with the ultimate goal of informing effective population health interventions.
+My work has spanned multiple infectious diseases, particularly influenza and coronaviruses, as well as some work on Ebola viruses.
+This frequently involves developing novel computational tools motivated by questions that could not be answered previously from genomic data.
+I have published multiple open-source software packages to the Bayesian phylogenetics software platform BEAST2, and am involved in the development of BEAST2.

-I did my Bachelor and Master in Biotechnology at ETH Zürich in Switzerland.
+Before joining UCSF, I did my Bachelor and Master in Biotechnology at ETH Zürich in Switzerland.
 For my Master thesis, I joined the group of [Prof. Tanja Stadler](https://www.bsse.ethz.ch/cevo/) at ETH Zürich.
 During that time, I became interested in the evolution and transmission of infectious diseases and phylodynamics, i.e. the study of transmission dynamics from phylogenetic trees.
 After finishing my MSc, I stayed on for my PhD in the same group, developing Bayesian phylodynamics appraoches to study the evolution and transmission of infectious diseases.